dileepkanumuri/LangQ-Tailored-Interview-Question-Generator-Using-LangChain/README.md

 # LangQ: Your AI-Powered Interview Prep Curator

-**LangQ** is an AI-powered application designed to assist users in preparing for interviews by generating tailored questions and answers.
-This app utilizes OpenAI’s language model to read and analyze a provided PDF document, producing insightful Q&A pairs using Langchain.
-The app is built using **Streamlit** for a seamless, interactive, and user-friendly experience.
+**LangQ** is an end-to-end deployed AI-powered application designed to assist users in preparing for interviews by generating tailored questions and answers.
+Deployed at [LangQ - LLM](https://langqllm.streamlit.app/), this app utilizes OpenAI’s language model with LangChain to analyze any PDF document (study materials, documentation, cheat sheets, etc.) and produce insightful Q&A pairs.
+Built on **Streamlit** for an interactive, user-friendly experience.

 ---